Robert Ynclan ( read )

 The Sheriff’s K-9 team provides a specialized law enforcement service by preforming narcotics detection.

-Gonzales County currently has one handler and dog team.
+Gonzales County currently has two handler and dog teams.
 The Gonzales County Sheriff’s Office unitizes the K-9 unit for various narcotic situations as building, open area searches as well as drug interdiction.
 The K-9 team is on-call 24 hours a day.

 Although patrol work, narcotics detection, and maintenance training consume a major portion of the unit’s time; the K-9 team frequently performs many other assignments including: demonstrations for schools events, community organizations, and children’s groups.
 They are often called upon by other local agencies to assist with law enforcement related duties.